baspete/flipstatus/README.md

 LICENSE
 =======

-This project is copyright 2012 by BAS Design Inc., and is released under the [MIT Licesnse](LICENSE.txt).
+This project is copyright 2012 by BAS Design Inc., and is released under the [MIT License](LICENSE.txt).